 - black pepper to taste

 - Put the pasta on to boil, according to package directions.
-While it’s cooking, blend all remaining ingredients together in a blender.
+While it’s cooking, blend water and all remaining ingredients together in a blender.
 When the pasta is al dente, drain it, reserving about 1/2 cup of the cooking water, and return the pasta to pan.
 Add the sauce mixture and cook, stirring, until mixture boils and thickens.
 Add a little of the pasta water if more moistness is needed.

 - If the sauce is not as flavorful as you’d like, add a little more mustard and onion powder.